 The T3 vertebra is comprised of:

-- A hollow spinal foramen which protects the spinal cord and allows for comfortable passage of spinal nerves
+- A hollow spinal foramen that protects the spinal cord and allows for comfortable passage of spinal nerves

 - Vertebral foramina that allow nerve roots to branch off the cord and exit the spinal column

-- Matching sets of facet joints which connect the T3 to the T1 and T2 vertebrae
+- Matching sets of facet joints that connect the T3 to the T1 and T2 vertebrae

-- Additional facet joints which connect ribs to the vertebrae while allowing for slight articulation
+- Additional facet joints that connect ribs to the vertebrae while allowing for slight articulation

-Facet joints are prone to arthritis, nerve roots can become compressed, and stenosis can narrow a foramen, all of which are leading causes of upper and middle back pain.
-These conditions can each result from regular aging, disease, or injury, and aren’t mutually exclusive—meaning that, if you are suffering from foraminal stenosis, you are likely feeling the effects of nerve compression.
+Within the thoracic spine, facet joints are prone to arthritis, nerve roots can become compressed and stenosis can narrow a foramen, all of which are leading causes of upper and middle back pain.
+These conditions can each result from regular aging, disease or injury, and are not mutually exclusive—meaning that if you experience pain resulting from foraminal stenosis, you are likely feeling the effects of nerve compression.